billbuchanan/csn09112/week09_test/README.md

 # What about I know from a practical point-of-view?

-The two main labs you should know about are here:
+A core lab for practical implementations is:

-* Lab 4: Hahing - [Lab 5](https://github.com/billbuchanan/csn09112/tree/master/week05_secretkey/labs).
-Look at Q5.
+* Lab 4: Symmetric Key and Hashing - [Lab 5](https://github.com/billbuchanan/csn09112/tree/master/week05_secretkey/labs), such as those with OpenSSL Hashing of passwords.